wetryingtodorock/getblock-docs/en/rpc-service/zec/json-rpc/zec_estimatepriority.md

 ---
-title: zec:estimatepriority \[POST\]
+title: zec:estimatepriority - Zcash
-description: Estimates the approximate priority a zero-fee transaction needs to beginconfirmation within nblocks blocks.
+description: Example code for the zec:estimatepriority json-rpc method. Сomplete guide on how to use zec:estimatepriority json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters